westpark/wallball/docs/steps/stage-i.rst

-.. _stage1:
+.. _stage-i:

-Stage 1: Create the Basic Game
+Stage I: Create the Basic Game
 ------------------------------

 In this stage, we will create the basic Wall Ball game in three steps.